-Major League Soccer has been broadcast live in the U.S. nationally since the league’s inception in 1996.
-Games not televised nationally are aired by regional sports networks or local broadcast television stations.
+The MLS has been televised in the U.S. nationally since the league’s inception in 1996.
+Games not broadcasted nationally are broadcasted by local sports networks or regional broadcast TV stations.
 There is also an abundance of options to watch soccer from around the world, not just the MLS but international game and leagues as well.
 The ability to see your favorite clubs, leagues and tournaments helps spark interest in the game, fueling the MLS and other forms of the sport.
 ESPN and Fox Sports pay a combined $75 million per season, while Univision pays $15 million per-season as television rights.

 The influx of foreign players in the MLS

 The MLS attracted the likes of David Beckham, Zlatan Ibrahimovic (both LA Galaxy), Thierry Henry (NY Red Bulls), Wayne Rooney (DC United), Kaka (Orlando City), Andrea Pirlo, Frank Lampard (NYCFC) to name just a few.
 These players have been recognized legends for club (European) and country and have helped attract many soccer fans to the stadiums.
-Some of the major reasons for player attraction towards the MLS include the lifestyle (where stars are not mobbed by fans everywhere they go), the increasing level of play in the league, and the increasing amount of money available (where the top players in MLS have salaries that are comparable to other salaries from European leagues).
+Some of the main reasons for players getting attracted towards the MLS are the lifestyle (where stars are not mobbed by fans everywhere they go), the increasing level of play in the league, and the increasing amount of money available (where the top players in the league get salaries that are similar to European leagues).